+3. Environmental Consequences:

-Environmental Consequences: The Applicant did not include information regarding positive environmental impacts associated with mining.
+The Applicant did not include information regarding positive environmental impacts associated with mining.

-The Applicant's "Mine Hydrogeologic Characterization" report prepared by Wenck (Stantec Consulting Services Inc.) as part of the conditional use application, finds that groundwater is likely to be encountered during mining activities.
-Table 3 of the Aggregate Mine Hydrogeologic Characterization report identifies properties with water rights that have potential to be influenced by mining activities on the Vanier property.
+Environmental concerns regarding groundwater were addressed above.
 The Applicant, at its expense, has proposed baseline water quality and quantity testing of three wells (shallow well on the Vanier property and wells on the Mikulski and Johnson properties) and two springs on the Davis property.
 (Page 2 of Exhibit 24).
-The Applicant has also proposed a "Groundwater Guarantee" to address impacts to neighboring groundwater wells (Exhibit 34).
+The Applicant has also proposed a "Groundwater Guarantee" to address potential impacts to neighboring groundwater wells (Exhibit 34).

+Environmental consequences of operations were also addressed above.
 Neighbors provided testimony regarding possible negative impacts including increased dust and disruption of wildlife by noise and mining activities.
-They testified regarding the impact of dust from the current mine site and suggested that berms did little to mitigate the effects of dust.
-Neighbors suggested that no dust mitigation for the site occurred when mining was not occurring (e.g., evenings and Sundays).
+They testified about the impact of dust from the adjacent Woodward mine site and suggested that berms did little to mitigate the effects of dust.
+Neighbors suggested that dust mitigation at the Woodward site did not happen when the mine operator was not actively mining (e.g., evenings and Sundays).
 They noted that stockpiles were not vegetated and no dust control for stockpile areas was provided.